EQUITY & NON-DISCRIMINATION

 The Pelham Art Festival welcomes and includes artists, artisans and art lovers of all backgrounds and abilities.

 Every year, the Pelham Art Festival transforms the Accipiter Arena in the Fonthill Meridian Community Centre into a large public gathering space where people from the Golden Horseshoe area and beyond can meet and mingle on Mother’s Day weekend to enjoy a wide variety of original arts.
-It’s an annual event that brings together a diverse mix of visual arts and artistic expression for the public to experience: new voices and fresh interpretations are embraced.
+It is an annual event that brings together a diverse mix of visual arts and artistic expression for the public to experience: new voices and fresh interpretations are embraced.
 Now, due to a new e-commerce website in 2021, Pelham Art Festival nurtures artists' careers online year-round.
 Festival-goers and the public are invited to see the world slightly differently and beautiful unique artworks find their way into hearts and homes.

 What is equity, diversity, and inclusion?

 Equity is the fair and respectful treatment of all people.
 Equity is the process; equality is the result.
-We believe in the inherent dignity and equal rights for all human beings, and strongly believe that no one should face discrimination on the basis of their race, colour, religion, creed, gender, gender expression, age, national origin, ethnic origin, disability, marital status or sexual orientation.
+We believe in the inherent dignity and equal rights for all human beings, and strongly believe that no one should face discrimination based on their race, colour, religion, creed, gender, gender expression, age, national origin, ethnic origin, disability, marital status, or sexual orientation.
 We will act to exclude discrimination in the recruitment of artists, jurors and curators, committee members and volunteers in training and working conditions.

-Inclusion is the creation of an environment where everyone feels welcome, is treated with respect and is able to fully participate.
+Inclusion is the creation of an environment where everyone feels welcome, is treated with respect, and can fully participate.
 Assistance is available to those who face barriers related to disability so that no one feels excluded.

 Diversity in people and creative content strengthens the quality and impact of artistic talent by bringing together people of any background, and multiple ideas and perspectives.
 We are committed to celebrating Niagara’s diversity by providing an inclusive and welcoming environment for everyone including volunteers, exhibiting artists, jurors, curators, our sponsors, contributors, and donors supporting businesses and the people who attend the festival.